(Thoughts of Violence & Death)

 People with Harm OCD experience intrusive violent thoughts or mental images of themselves or others being harmed.
 They worry someone will harm them or loved ones, or they fear they personally will cause the harm to themselves or others (which they never do).
 The harm could be a violent crime, an accident, suicide, or a natural disaster.

 Find out if you have Harm OCD.
 Just email a question to Dr. Brodsky or arrange a free consultation.
 If you feel ready, you can make an appointment online instantly or call 212-726-2390.
 Sessions are available in-person in New York and New Jersey or by teletherapy nationwide in 40 states for OCD from Manchester, New Hampshire to Omaha, Nebraska.

 Intrusive images can include those in which people see themselves hitting, stabbing, strangling, mutilating, or otherwise injuring or killing their children, family members, stranger’s pets, or even themselves.
 They may envision themselves using sharp or pointed objects such as knives, forks, scissors, pencils, pens, broken bottles, letter openers, ice picks, power tools, poison, their bare hand’s, or even their cars.
 The urges they experience may involve pushing or throwing themselves or others into the paths of trains or cars, out of windows, or off balconies, buildings, or other high places.
 Some report thoughts of hitting pedestrians, ramming their cars into bridge abutments on the highway, or steering into the path of oncoming traffic.
 Many feel a bump while they're driving and think they ran over a pedestrian and keep driving back multiple times to check the spot, consuming hours.
-Others fear they'll "snap" or going berserk in public and harming people.
+Others fear they'll "snap" or going berserk in public and harm people.